vkuttyp/my-docs/docs/content/en/index.md

 ---
 seo:
   title: Write beautiful docs with Markdown
-  description: Ship fast, flexible, and SEO-optimized documentation with beautiful
-    design out of the box.
+  description: Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.
 Docus brings together the best of the Nuxt ecosystem.
 Powered by Nuxt UI.
 ---

 ::u-page-hero
 #title
-Write beautiful docs with Markdown.
+Write beautiful docs with Markdown Edited in Studion.

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box. :br Docus brings the best of the Nuxt ecosystem.